zakorgy/servo/docs/ORGANIZATION.md

 * ports
   * geckolib
     * A static library to be linked into Gecko for the Stylo project.
-  * glutin
+  * winit
-    * Embedding implementation for the `glutin` windowing library.
+    * Embedding implementation for the `winit` windowing library.
 * python
   * servo
     * Implementations of servo-specific mach commands.